AnonymousHacker1279/AnonymousHacker1279/README.md

 ### Hello, humanoids.

-I am AnonymousHacker1279, the public menace of the internet.
+It is I, AnonymousHacker1279.
+I am a growing developer from Catawba, North Carolina.

 I'm an avid programmer and engineer, who also enjoys gaming, rock and heavy metal, and critical thinking.
+A man that sometimes has a plan.

+I try to do a bit of everything.

 ![](https://github.com/AnonymousHacker1279/AnonymousHacker1279/blob/master/generated/overview.svg)
 ![](https://github.com/AnonymousHacker1279/AnonymousHacker1279/blob/master/generated/languages.svg)